 The first thing I noticed is the shirt is made in the U.S.A. and it definitely looks and feels like high quality apparel.
 Once I put it on I liked the soft feel and flexibility of the fabric, which has a modicum of stretch to it.
 The shirt is made of 92% polyester and 8% spandex.

 While pounding balls for about 45 minutes and working up a good ol’ Florida sweat, I found the shirt to be very breathable.
 I headed to the clubhouse snack bar for a frosty brew and the shirt was already starting to dry and it looked just as good as when I started.

-If you don’t find what you want, just wait a bit and check back because Versace says they’re constantly coming out with new product.
-Word is, Proud 90 is going to drop some new designs on July 1st.
-(2020)
+If you don’t find what you want, just wait a bit and check back because Versace says they’re constantly coming out with new product and dropping new designs regularly.

 Proud 90 is an exceptional new apparel line that appeals to golfers who play the game seriously, but don’t take themselves (or their scores) too serious.
 Best of all, the fabrics are high-quality and the shirts are constructed in the U.S.A, which I think bodes well for long-lasting wear.
 Whether you’re a hopeless hacker still seeking to bust the century mark or a 70s shooter with a great attitude, the Proud 90 look will work for you.